Teja-Tatimatla/feedia-backend/README.md

-## Needs lot of work with refactoring, optimizing and code clean up.
+## Needs lot of work with refactoring, optimization and code clean up.
 For now all the code is in app.js